Rolex Datejust Interesting Facts

-Ever wonder about the backstory of your favorite Rolex?
+Ever wonder about the interesting facts surrounding your favorite Rolex?
 Well, stick with us.
-The history about Rolex Datejust watches goes back decades.
-First up, let’s take a look at the venerable Datejust and its brethren.
-The Datejust is arguably THE iconic Rolex dress watch – and probably number two on the Rolex roster behind the Submariner.
+First up, let’s take a look at the iconic Datejust.
+Our Rolex Datejust facts take us back decades.
+No doubt, the Datejust is arguably THE iconic Rolex dress watch – and probably number two on the Rolex roster behind the Submariner.

-An interesting side story – when that watch was first introduced, Rolex took out an ad in the Tribune de Geneve, announcing the watch.
+In 1945, they introduced the 36mm Datejust as the Jubilee Datejust to celebrate Rolex’s 40th anniversary.
+That first version, a ref.
+4467, was a bubble back and was only available in 18K gold.
+Our Rolex Datejust facts reveal that when that watch was first introduced, Rolex took out an ad in the Tribune de Geneve, announcing the watch.
 But the first 100 pieces were not available from Rolex retailers.
-The only way people could get one was by participating in a lottery, which they entered by mailing in a coupon from the newspaper ad.
+Apparently, the only way people could get one was by participating in a lottery, which they entered by mailing in a coupon from the newspaper ad.

-The history about Rolex Datejust watches also shows that in 1954 Rolex introduced the cyclops over the date window.
-The stainless steel version of the Datejust was introduced in 1957.
-When it began outselling the gold version, Rolex introduced a stainless and gold version in 1962.
+In 1954, the facts lead us to when Rolex introduced the cyclops over the date window.
+Then, in 1957, they introduced the stainless steel version of the Datejust.
+Consequently, it began outselling the gold version.
+As a result, It was 1962 when Rolex introduced a stainless and gold version.

-It was a gold Datejust, not a Day-Date, that was given to future President Dwight Eisenhower on Dec.
-19, 1950.
-It was the 150,000th certified chronometer that Rolex produced.
-Now, you may have seen photos of Ike wearing his Datejust and noticed it has a cyclops crystal – even though he received his watch in 1950, before the cyclops was introduced.
+On December 19, 1950, it was a solid gold Datejust, ref.
+6305, not a Day Date, that was given to future President Dwight D. Eisenhower.
+This was to commemorate the victory of WWII.
+In fact, it was the 150,000th certified chronometer that Rolex produced.
+Now, you may have seen photos of Ike wearing his Datejust and noticed it has a cyclops crystal – even though he received his watch in 1950 before the cyclops was introduced.
 That’s because Rolex retrofitted his watch with the newer crystal during a routine maintenance.

-And now a few words about each of the other models.
-The Datejust II is a larger, 41mm version of the Datejust.
-It was introduced in 2009 as a nod to the general trend in larger watches.
+In 2009, Rolex introduced the Datejust II.
+The fact is, this is a larger 41mm version of the Datejust as a nod to the general trend in larger watches.

 The Datejust Turn-O-Graph was also called the Thunderbird.
 It was originally favored by pilots in the 1950s due to its rotating bezel with minute indication.
 The Thunderbird was introduced in 1955 and discontinued in the late 1970s, due to lagging sales.
 A modern version was introduced in the early 2000s, but was shortly discontinued, again due to lack of consumer interest.